dp-lewis/iframes-v-webcomponents/BLOG_POST.md

 ### Why Percentiles > Averages

-Here's where most performance articles get it wrong.
+I chose percentile-based analysis because averages can be misleading.
 Consider this scenario:

 ```
 9 runs load in 100ms